yiwenx1/Purchase-Analytics-YiwenXu/README.md

 The purpose of this project is to calculate, for each department, the number of times a product was requested, number of times a product was requested for the first time and a ratio of those two numbers.

 # Run Instructions
-Running is tested on Python 2.7
+Running is tested on Python 2.7 and Python 3.6
 In based directory, simply `./run.sh`.
 (If seeing permission errors, please try `chmod 777 run.sh` first)